ncbi/cxx-toolkit/pages/ch_boost.md

 Why Use the Boost Unit Test Framework?
 --------------------------------------

-“...*I would like to see a practical plan for every group in Internal Services to move toward standardized testing.
+"...*I would like to see a practical plan for every group in Internal Services to move toward standardized testing.
 Then, in addition to setting an example for the other coding groups, I hope that you will have guidance for them as well about how best to move ahead in this direction.
-Once you have that, and are adhering to it yourselves, I will start pushing the other coding groups in that direction*.”
+Once you have that, and are adhering to it yourselves, I will start pushing the other coding groups in that direction*."

 -   Jim Ostell, April 21, 2008